zanderlewis/XX-Examples/README.md

-# XX-Examples
+# Diamondback Examples
-Collection of XX examples written in XX.
+Collection of Diamondback examples written in Diamondback.